HDFGroup/hdf-rest-api/AttrOps/PUT_Attribute.rst

 ----------------

 The request body must include a JSON object with "type" key.
-Optionally a "shape" key can be provide to make a non-scalar attribute.
+Optionally a "shape" key can be provided to make a non-scalar attribute.

 type
 ^^^^

-Specify's the desired type of the attribute.
+Specifies the desired type of the attribute.
 Either a string that is one of the predefined type values, a uuid of a committed type, or a JSON object describing the type.
 See :doc:`../Types/index` for details of the type specification.